kojiishi/tweak-css-tests/README.md

 2. Select all text in the page.
 3. Drag the selected text to your bookmarks bar.

+If that fails, please refer to [how to install bookmarklet in chrome].

 ## How to use the bookmarklet

 1. Navigate to the test page in the [CSS Test Suites].